carsonSgit/ConcordiaNotes/THEO_233/Week 3/Notes.md

 - Freud disagrees that Religion was the cause for Western success
     - States it was a universal neurosis
     - Religion held civilians back from doing the immoral (primal urges, murder, sex, etc.)

+#### Gen Notes

+- Link between Modernization and Secularization
+    - Societies that are modernizing become more interested in religion
+- Religion has a strong cultural element
+    - People don't necessarily attend church but they may identify as christian (etc.)
+    - In England, some schools are sought after by parents for their Religious influence, so while families don't practice and attend church, the schools are very coveted to house children for the education quality & religious influence